 Field days and lawn games at weddings are all the rage.
 “We’re seeing more brides plan team games the day before the wedding, which allows single friends to meet and greet other guests in a fun, albeit sometimes competitive, environment,” says Lynn Easton of Easton Events.
 And don’t forget a cool after-party with inviting elements, such as a cocktail bar camper, boho tent seating area, food truck, or selfie photo booth.

-Open seating for the ceremony is a good way to start things off and a strategic seating plan at the reception will allow guests to get to know each other.
+Open seating for the ceremony is a good way to start things off, and a strategic seating plan at the reception will allow guests to get to know each other.
 “Don't relegate your single friends to a table that’s made up of all single people they’ve never met,” says Amy Nichols of Amy Nichols Special Events and Thumbtack Pro.
 Whether you serve the dinner plated or from unique food stations, seat single friends with others they may know or have heard about.
 “If you have a single friend from college, seat her with other friends she knows from school, regardless of whether those friends are also married or part of a couple,” says Nichols.

-Include a conversation starter
+Include a Conversation Starter

 Fun details in your table decor or surprising entertainment can get guests talking.
-“For one wedding where the bride’s and groom's sides didn't really know each another, we designed custom 'fun fact' cocktail napkins,” says Michelle Cousins of Michelle Leo Events.
+“For one wedding where the bride’s and groom's sides didn't really know each other, we designed custom 'fun fact' cocktail napkins,” says Michelle Cousins of Michelle Leo Events.
 “There were three different style napkins, each including an interesting fact about the bride and groom, and they inspired guests to interact and share stories.”
 Live entertainment or music—such as steel drum players, samba dancers, or a mariachi band—can also be good icebreakers and get wallflowers out on the dance floor and socializing with other guests.

-Serving dinner family style will create a sense of community through the passing of plates and platters, plus it lets you get creative with the menu and table decor.
+Serving dinner family-style will create a sense of community through the passing of plates and platters, plus it lets you get creative with the menu and table decor.
 “This style of dining is perfect for breaking the ice with other guests and getting conversations started that will hopefully lead to a fun night of celebration,” says Cousins.
 And king’s table seating with 16 or more people allows singles to connect easily with other guests.
 “A larger, more communal table allows guests to feel more included than sitting at a round table of eight where it can be harder to converse with everyone,” says Gina Jokilehto-Schigel of Shi Shi Events.
 “The more guests at a table, the more convivial the time spent having dinner tends to be.”

-Set up a chic lounge
+Set up a Chic Lounge

-An interesting lounge area is a great way for single guests to chat with your other friends and family in a relaxed environment or escape the dance floor for a bit, but still be part of the festivities.
+An interesting lounge area is a great way for single guests to chat with your other friends and family in a relaxed environment or escape the dance floor for a bit but still be part of the festivities.
 “Setting up a few different lounge areas, if space permits, is a nice touch,” says Sunna Yassin of Bash Please.
 “Place one lounge near the dance floor and another between the bar and a quiet area.
 You can also create a dessert lounge for guests to enjoy wedding cake and other desserts in an informal setting.”